animatedmax/spring-session-data-geode/docs/src/docs/markdown/guides/boot-gemfire.md

 ---
-title: HttpSession with VMware GemFire Client/Server using Spring Boot
+title: HttpSession with VMware GemFire Client-Server using Spring Boot
 ---

 This guide describes how to build a Spring Boot application configured with Spring Session to transparently leverage VMware GemFire to manage a web application's `javax.servlet.http.HttpSession`.

-In this sample, VMware GemFire's client/server topology is employed using a pair of Spring Boot applications, one to configure and run a VMware GemFire Server and another to configure and run the cache client, a Spring MVC-based web application making use of the `HttpSession`.
+In this sample, VMware GemFire's Client-Server topology is employed using a pair of Spring Boot applications, one to configure and run a VMware GemFire Server and another to configure and run the cache client, a Spring MVC-based web application making use of the `HttpSession`.